-Online Learning Statistics for 2023
+Online Learning Statistics for 2026: Key Trends & Insights

 The industry of e-learning is a young one, but each year it grows rapidly.
 Especially, this rising trend can be seen during and after 2020, the year of the COVID-19 pandemic.
-Thus, this article is aimed at revealing the main online learning trends for 2023 and then, it focuses mainly on important statistics broken down by subtopics.
+Thus, this article is aimed at revealing the main online learning trends for 2025 and then, it focuses mainly on important statistics broken down by subtopics.

 Online Learning Statistics Highlights

-Online Learning Stats for 2023
+Online Learning Stats for 2025

 General Industry Stats